-The school has returned to the fully rigorous absence procedures established pre-covid, including weekly attendance reports, parent check-in, phone calls and further monitoring.
-There has been an upturn in the attendance of some of our vulnerable learners, while some others continue to be supported by a bespoke offer.
+The school has returned to the fully rigorous absence procedures, including weekly attendance reports, parent check-in, phone calls and further monitoring.
+There has been an upturn in the attendance of some of our vulnerable learners.
 Requests for absence for family holidays continue to be the biggest barrier to excellent, continuous attendance.
 These are not authorised by the Head of School, except in 1 or 2 exceptional cases.
 The Trust has begun to issue fixed penalty fines in some cases, and while we have not implemented this at St Minver School, it is a measure we will consider in the future, in line with the trust's attendance policy.